 Statement 54 establishes new fund balance classifications based on constraints imposed on how resources can be spent.
-The existing components of fund balance reserved, unreserved, designated, and undesignated are being replaced by nonspendable, restricted, committed, assigned, and unassigned as defined below:
+The existing components of fund balance are reserved, unreserved - designated, and unreserved - undesignated.
+Statement 54 replaces these components with nonspendable, restricted, committed, assigned, and unassigned as defined below:

-• Nonspendable - amounts that cannot be spent because they are either not in spendable form (for example, inventory or prepaid items) or legally or contractually required to be maintained intact (such as the corpus of a permanent fund).
+- Nonspendable amounts that cannot be spent because they are either not in spendable form (for example, inventory or prepaid items) or legally or contractually required to be maintained intact (such as the corpus of a permanent fund). - Restricted amounts that can be spent only for specific purposes stipulated by constitution, external resource providers, or through enabling legislation. - Committed amounts that can be used only for specific purposes determined by a formal action of a government's highest level of decision-making authority.

-- Restricted amounts that can be spent only for specific purposes stipulated by constitution, external resource providers, or through enabling legislation. - Committed amounts that can be used only for specific purposes determined by a formal action of a government's highest level of decision-making authority. - Assigned amounts a government intends to use for a specific purpose that do not meet the criteria to be classified as restricted or committed. - Unassigned spendable amounts not contained in the other classifications.
+- Assigned amounts a government intends to use for a specific purpose that do not meet the criteria to be classified as restricted or committed. - Unassigned spendable amounts not contained in the other classifications.